2008 United States presidential election in Illinois: Analysis

 For most of the second half of the 20th century, Illinois was reckoned as a Republican-leaning swing state.
 It voted Republican in every election from 1952 to 1988, save for 1960 and 1964.
 However, George H. W. Bush just barely won the state in 1988, and it swung heavily to Bill Clinton and the Democrats in 1992.
 Since then, Democrats have won the state by fairly comfortable margins, and it is now reckoned as the most solidly Democratic state in the Midwest.

-The blue trend in the Land of Lincoln in presidential elections can be largely attributed to Cook County, home to Chicago, which makes up about 41.2% of the state's total population.
+The Democratic trend in Illinois can be largely attributed to Cook County, home to Chicago, which makes up about 41.2% of the state's total population.
 While Chicago has been a Democratic stronghold for decades, the suburban areas of Cook County have historically tilted Republican.
 However, the brand of Republicanism in the suburbs has historically been moderate, and these areas swung Democratic as the national party moved more to the right.
 Democrats also do very well in the Illinois portions of the Quad Cities and St. Louis areas.
 Additionally, the historically Republican collar counties near Chicago – DuPage, Lake, McHenry, Kane, and Will – have become friendlier to Democrats at the national level.

 Barack Obama, the junior U.S. senator from Illinois at the time of the election, carried the state handily, defeating John McCain of Arizona by a margin of 1.38 million votes.
 Obama carried his home county, Cook County, with roughly 76% of the vote, the highest percentage of any Democratic presidential candidate since its incorporation in 1831.
 He also swept all five collar counties, becoming the first Democratic candidate since Franklin Pierce in 1852 to do so, with DuPage, Kendall, Lake, and Will giving him double-digit margins.
-Notably, DuPage, Kane, and McHenry had not supported a Democrat for president since that election.
-Obama improved on Kerry's performance enough that he would have prevailed in the state even if the Democratic stronghold Cook County's votes were excluded, albeit by a narrower margin of 1,790,324 votes to McCain's 1,543,443 or 53.7% - 46.3% of the two-party vote.
+Notably, DuPage, Kane, Kendall, and McHenry had not supported a Democrat for president since that election.
+McLean County voted Democratic for the first time since 1964.
+Obama improved on Kerry's performance enough that he would have prevailed in the state even if the Democratic stronghold of Cook County had its votes excluded, albeit by a narrower margin of 1,790,324 votes to McCain's 1,543,443 or 53.7% - 46.3% of the two-party vote.
+This is the only time in the 21st century that the Democratic candidate has done so.